duke24k/self-driving-car-nd/p3/README.md

 ---
 Training

 I used udacity data and recovery data to train my model.
 First I split udacity data into train and validation set.
 I used 256 batch size and 2~3 epochs.
-The result slightly different.
-Some models run better than other models.
-And if, I saved the model which showed better performance on the simulator with versioning.
-And I restore the model and trained it again with recovery data in similar way to train the model with udacity data.
-If the retrained model looks better, I mean it keep distance from the wall on the problem area, I saved it.
+The result were slightly  different.
+Some models ran better than other models.
+I saved the model which showed better performance on the simulator with versioning.
+And I restored the model and trained it again with recovery data in similar way to train the model with udacity data.
+If the retrained model looked better, I mean it keep distance from the wall on the problem area, I saved it.
 I tried several times and finally my model run on the 1st track without problem.

 To check downsampling result, I used seperated ipython notebook file.